swharden/SWHarden.com/content/blog2/2009-05-17-attiny2313-controlling-a-hd44780-lcd-via-avr-gcc.md

 date: 2009-05-17 20:27:44
 ---

-# ATTiny2313 Controlling a HD44780 LCD with AVR-GCC

 __After a day of tinkering I finally figured out how to control a HD44780 display from an ATTiny2313 microcontroller.__ There are a _lot_ of websites out there claiming to show you how to do this on similar AVRs.
 I tried about 10 of them and, intriguingly, only one of them worked!
 I think the problem is that many of those websites show code for an ATMega8 and I'm using an ATTiny2313.
 Since it took me so long to get this right I decided to share it on the internet for anyone else having a similar struggle.